Cosby jury being picked amid anti-sexual misconduct movement

 “We really have had this explosion of awareness since that last trial and it has changed the entire environment,” said Richard Gabriel, a jury consultant who has worked on over 1,000 trials.
 “It is a huge challenge for the defense, but it could also provide an avenue and open up the topic.”

-Veteran lawyers and jury consultants say (hash)MeToo will make jury selection more complex and raise the stakes even higher.
+Veteran lawyers and jury consultants say #MeToo will make jury selection more complex and raise the stakes even higher.

 The defense is likely to use attitudes toward the movement to weed out jurors.

-“There may be a juror who says, `I don’t have an opinion about Cosby, but the (hash)MeToo is very important to me,”‘ said Melissa M. Gomez, a jury expert and author of the book “Jury Trials Outside In.”
-“That person is still very dangerous to the defense.”
+“There may be a juror who says, ‘I don’t have an opinion about Cosby, but the #MeToo is very important to me,'” said Melissa M. Gomez, a jury expert and author of the book “Jury Trials Outside In.” ”That person is still very dangerous to the defense.”

 Cosby, 80, is charged with drugging and molesting Andrea Constand, a former Temple University athletics administrator, at his suburban Philadelphia home in 2004.